-- 1. Check that the data types for the parameters and the return values are valid for Web Services.
-The Oracle Application Server Web Services Developer's Guide lists the valid types. - 2.
-Create a JAR file containing the class files and the deployment descriptors (ejb-jar.xml and orion-ejb-jar.xml).
+Check that the data types for the parameters and the return values are valid for Web Services.

+See Also: Oracle Application Server Web Services Developer's Guide for a list of the valid types.

+2. Create a JAR file containing the class files and the deployment descriptors (ejb-jar.xml and orion-ejb-jar.xml).